Kinvey/swift-sdk/KinveyKit/KinveyKit-History-template.md

 ** Release Date:** TBD

 * Added `KCSActiveUserChangedNotification` as a `NSNotification`.
 Observe this to have code informed when the active user is set or logged out.
+* Added `- [KCSAppdataStore countWithQuery:completion:]` to allow for calculating the number of matching elements without transferring the data.
 * If an object's `hostToKinveyPropertyMapping` specifies an invalid property, the save will now fail with an error with code `KCSInvalidKCSPersistableError` rather than crash.
 * Deprecated `KCSClient` property `dateStorageFormatString`.
 * Bug fix(es):